aal55/A03/README.md

 # A03

-## What are "GIT" and "GITHUB?"
+## What Are "GIT" and "GITHUB?"
 *Git* is a popular version control software that allows programmers to share and work on programs.
 On the other hand, *GitHub* is simply a website that serves as a medium for Git, allowing people to access and utilize the software.

+## The Ins and Outs of Repositories
 On GitHub, projects come in the form of *repositories*, which store any file that is essential to the project in mind.
+If you would want a local copy of a repository, you would have to *clone* it, which would copy the existing repository to your computer.
+Whenever you want to save changes made to a repository, you would have to make a *commit*.
+When you make a commit, a *push* (basically a send) occurs, which updates your repository (on GitHub in this case) with the new changes.
+After your commit is made, you can authorize a *pull* request, which would allow others to peer review your code against their pre-existing version and *merge* it with their main *branch*.
+On the subject of merging and branches, when you create a repository on GitHub, a master branch is created, which can be viewed as a big clump of Play-Doh.
+When you make another branch, you're taking a copy of your master branch (like an identical jar of Play-Doh) and changing it at your own whim.
+Afterwards, when play-time is over and you've added some stuff to your other branch, you can merge that branch back to your master branch just like clumping Play-Doh together.